 I love how this book is a great cross between a graphic novel and a fun picture book.
 Fun for both my 9-year old son and his little sister, it’s a bedtime story they can agree to read together too.

 By the time we’re done reading this book for the night, we’re ALL laughing at just how relatable this book is to our current bedtime situation.

 FREE Shadow Puppets Printable

 My kindergartner is all about hands-on learning lately.
 And with these FREE Shadow Puppets Printable, inspired by Sleepy, the Goodnight Buddy, she can act out the parts and follow along our story with laughter, fun and a little touch of whimsical play.

 Perfect for winding down for the evening, these FREE printable shadow puppets are a fun way to jazz up your bedtime story routine.

 Grab your FREE Printable Shadow Puppets

+I recommend high quality computer paper and/or cardstock for best printing results.
 Just print out Roderick, Sleepy, and other free shadow puppets printable, attach to a stick of choice (we used paper straws) and grab a flashlight for a theatrical rendition of Sleepy, the Goodnight Buddy for bedtime play.
 Seriously, how cute are these?